cderue/karn-doc/README.md

 - Enhanced Analytics: By automating processes with BPM and RPA, organizations can capture and analyze data more efficiently, providing greater insights into operational performance and enabling data-driven decision making.

-Overall, the combination of BPM and RPA can lead to significant cost savings, improved efficiency, and better business outcomes for organizations.
+Overall, the combination of BPM and RPA can lead to significant cost savings, reduces errors, improved efficiency, and better business outcomes for organizations.

+## Use cases

+BPM (Business Process Management) and RPA (Robotic Process Automation) can be combined to automate and streamline various business processes.
+Here are some use cases:

+- Invoice processing: BPM can be used to manage the overall invoice processing workflow, while RPA can be used to automate the manual data entry and validation tasks.

+- Customer onboarding: BPM can be used to manage the customer onboarding process, while RPA can be used to automate data entry, form filling, and document processing.

+- HR processes: BPM can be used to manage employee onboarding, performance management, and other HR processes, while RPA can be used to automate repetitive tasks such as data entry and report generation.

+- Order management: BPM can be used to manage the end-to-end order management process, while RPA can be used to automate tasks such as order entry, order tracking, and order status updates.

+- Claims processing: BPM can be used to manage the overall claims processing workflow, while RPA can be used to automate data entry, document processing, and claims validation.

 ## Getting Started